aaryan-007/0x08-2d-animation-project/README.md

 # Interactive Animated Graphic Sequence

 This project aims to create an interactive/animated graphic sequence using HTML, CSS, and JavaScript.
-The animation involves a train moving across the screen, accompanied by a transition between day and night modes.
+The animation involves a train moving across the screen, accompanied by a transition between day and night modes(press 'n' on keyboard to switch modes).

 website link : https://aaryan-007.github.io/0x08-2d-animation-project/